Drive sales on autopilot with ecommerce-focused features

 Why is it important to optimize your checkout page?

-“Optimizing your checkout isn’t something that’s just ‘nice-to-have’.
+“Optimizing your checkout isn’t something that’s just ‘nice-to-have.’
 I’ve seen brands spend thousands on ads only to lose the sale at the last click.
 You want to remove any friction you can, because the checkout stage is where conversions either happen or die.
 So it’s worth obsessing over.”

 — Evaldas Mockus, VP of Growth at Omnisend

-How to optimize Shopify checkout page
+How to optimize the Shopify checkout page

 The steps below will help you improve your checkout experience and increase sales, revenue, and AOV without additional marketing spend.